vegaprotocol/vega/DEFINITION_OF_DONE.md

 ## What are the benefits of creating and using a good Definition of Done?

 **Transparency of responsibilities** - You know what you need to do and understand what you do not need to do.
-For example, you know it’s your job to implement correct behavior, but creating training videos is not.
+For example, you know it’s your job to implement correct behaviour, but creating training videos is not.
 You’ll become more predictable in what you deliver.

 **Realistic Sprint Commitment** - With an itemized list of exactly what you need to do to get to done, you’re better able to assess how much you can realistically take on in a Sprint.
 You’ll become more reliable.